handlebars-lang/handlebars.js/README.markdown

 * Node.js
 * [Grunt](http://gruntjs.com/getting-started)
-* Ruby
-* Rake

-There's a Gemfile in the repo, so you can run `bundle` to install rake if you've got bundler installed.
+Project dependencies may be installed via `npm install`.

 To build Handlebars.js from scratch, you'll want to run `grunt` in the root of the project.
 That will build Handlebars and output the results to the dist/ folder.
-To run tests, run `grunt test` or `npm test`.
+To re-run tests, run `grunt test` or `npm test`.
-You can also run our set of benchmarks with `rake bench`.
+You can also run our set of benchmarks with `grunt bench`.

 If you notice any problems, please report them to the GitHub issue tracker at [http://github.com/wycats/handlebars.js/issues](http://github.com/wycats/handlebars.js/issues).